mritunjaysharma394/vowpal-wiki/Tutorial.md

     sudo apt-get install zlib1g-dev

-Boost installation on Mac OS-X is a little bit more involved:
+Boost installation on Mac OS-X is a little bit more involved and depends on your preferred tool chain:

+One way is to start from source:
-  1. Download the source from [[http://sourceforge.net/projects/boost/files/boost/1.50.0/]]
+  1. Download the boost source from [[http://sourceforge.net/projects/boost/files/boost/]]
   2. Execute the shell script with `sudo ./bootstrap.sh`
   3. Next run the command `sudo ./bjam --layout=tagged install`

-  4. You should be good to go
+or if you use `brew`, just make sure you have `libboost-program-options` installed

+Note:
+  1. For the recent python bindings you will need to pre-install `libboost-python`, followed by `make python`

 Once boost is in place, the command:

-    make
+    make vw

 Should create `vowpalwabbit/vw` - the vw executable